 - Youth Justice

-The Department of Human Services is responsible for the statutory supervision of young people in the criminal justice system.
+The department is responsible for the statutory supervision of young people in the criminal justice system.
 The department provides programs and resources to assist these young people to develop the knowledge, skills and attitudes to manage their lives effectively without further offending.
 Through supervision, offending related programs and linkages to appropriate support services, the department promotes opportunities for rehabilitation and contributes to the reduction of crime in the community.

 The Youth Justice service objectives are to: